Business Email Compromise (BEC): Definition and Use in Compliance

 - Data theft: The attacker targets HR teams to extract W-2s or employee PII, which are then sold or used to file fraudulent tax returns.

-FinCEN's 2016 advisory classified BEC proceeds as predicate to money laundering, because stolen funds almost always pass through money mule accounts before reaching the criminal.
+FinCEN's 2016 advisory classified BEC proceeds as predicate to money laundering, because stolen funds almost always pass through money mule networks before reaching the criminal.
+Proceeds move fast, and recovery within the financial system becomes difficult once a transfer clears.

 How is Business Email Compromise (BEC) used in practice?